Home ยป Blog ยป Shopping

 This page may contain affiliate links, which means I may be compensated if you click a link.
 However, there is no cost to you.
 Also, as an Amazon Associate, I earn from qualifying purchases.
 For more info, please see my Privacy and Disclosure page.

-Iโ€™ve discovered nine brands that will buy back their own clothing for resale or recycling.
-They do this through their own program, not a partnership with a third party.
+Iโ€™ve discovered 10 brands that will buy back their own clothing for resale or recycling.
+They do this through their own program.
 This is a great option if youโ€™re looking to keep clothes out of the waste stream.

 Also, maybe you need to make some extra money for the holidays or even just for your bottom line.
 I wish these trade-in programs were around when I was writing my book Toss Keep Sell: How to Clean out the Clutter and Cash In.
 That book was all about how you can sell household items to make extra money.